Maxinth/biz-skip/README.md

 # Skip Selection Page

 This is a **Skip Selection Page** built with **React (TypeScript), Tailwind CSS, Framer Motion, and Chakra UI**.
-It allows users to browse available skip sizes, select one, I've set it up so that a user can select a skip size and the drawer will open to show the details of the selected skip.

 I've developed only the skip selection view and interactions therein as requested in the outline for the assessment.

+-It allows users to browse available skip sizes, select just one at a time, -I've set it up so that a user can select a skip size and the drawer will open to show the details of the selected skip.
+-Users can also unselect a size if they wish by tapping the same button they used to select the size.
+-As a Ux improvement, I've added an option to close the drawer directly from the drawer section - should a user decide not to continue.

 ## Features